Oakland Rent Control

 • A unit that is held in trust on behalf of a developmentally disabled individual who permanently occupies the unit, or a unit that is permanently occupied by a developmentally disabled parent, sibling, child, or grandparent of the owner of that unit; and

-Under the Oakland Just Cause for Eviction Ordinance, a landlord may only evict for the following eleven reasons:
+Under the Oakland Just Cause for Eviction Ordinance, a landlord may only evict for the following reasons:

 1. Failure to pay rent;

-4. Willful and substantial damage to the premises beyond normal wear and tear, that the tenant refused to correct after a written notice;
+3. Willful and substantial damage to the premises beyond normal wear and tear, that the tenant refused to correct after a written notice;

-5. Disorderly conduct that destroys the peace and quiet of other tenants;
+4. Disorderly conduct that destroys the peace and quiet of other tenants;

-6. Use of the premises for an illegal purpose including the manufacture, sale, or use of illegal drugs;
+5. Use of the premises for an illegal purpose including the manufacture, sale, or use of illegal drugs;

-7. Continued denial of landlord access in violation of Civil Code section 1954;
+6. Continued denial of landlord access in violation of Civil Code section 1954;

-8. The owner of record seeks in good faith, without ulterior reasons and with honest intent, to recover possession of the rental unit for his or her occupancy as a principal residence where he or she has previously occupied the rental unit as his or her principal residence and has the right to recover possession for his or her occupancy as a principal residence under a written rental agreement with the current tenants;
+7. The owner of record seeks in good faith, without ulterior reasons and with honest intent, to recover possession of the rental unit for his or her occupancy as a principal residence where he or she has previously occupied the rental unit as his or her principal residence and has the right to recover possession for his or her occupancy as a principal residence under a written rental agreement with the current tenants;

-9. The owner of record seeks in good faith, without ulterior reasons and with honest intent, to recover possession for his or her own use and occupancy as his or her principal residence, or for the use and occupancy as a principal residence by the owner of record’s spouse, domestic partner, child, parent, or grandparent;
+8. The owner of record seeks in good faith, without ulterior reasons and with honest intent, to recover possession for his or her own use and occupancy as his or her principal residence, or for the use and occupancy as a principal residence by the owner of record’s spouse, domestic partner, child, parent, or grandparent;

-10. Temporary relocation for up to three months for substantial repairs that cannot be completed with the tenant present, and which are required for the health and safety of the tenants, or to correct a notice of violation from the city; and
+9. Temporary relocation for up to three months for substantial repairs that cannot be completed with the tenant present, and which are required for the health and safety of the tenants, or to correct a notice of violation from the city; and

-11. The owner of record seeks to permanently remove the unit from the housing market (also known as an Ellis Act eviction).
+10. The owner of record seeks to permanently remove the unit from the housing market (also known as an Ellis Act eviction).

-Can I replace a roommate in Oakland?
+Can I replace a roommate under the Oakland Just Cause for Eviction Ordinance?

 Under the Oakland Just Cause for Eviction Ordinance, a tenant is entitled to a one-on-one replacement of a roommate.
 A landlord cannot “unreasonably” withhold the right to replace a roommate, provided that the remaining tenant makes a written request.
 Even if the lease prohibits subleasing, a landlord cannot arbitrarily deny a tenant the right to replace a roommate.
 If the landlord fails to respond to the tenant in writing within fourteen days of receipt of the tenant’s written request, the tenant’s request likely will be deemed approved by the landlord.